There are different treatments for acute myeloid leukaemia. Treatment usually starts as soon as possible after diagnosis.

 A stem cell transplant is an intensive treatment that may increase the chances of curing AML or keep it in remission for longer.
 This treatment is not suitable or needed for everyone.
 Some people will have a donor or allogeneic stem cell transplant.
 Rarely, people with AML will have a stem cell transplant using their own stem cells.
 This is called an autologous stem cell transplant.

-Treatment usually starts as soon as possible after diagnosis.
+Treatment for acute leukaemia usually starts as soon as possible after diagnosis.
 Most people in the UK have treatment for AML as part of research called clinical trials.
 Before you have any treatment, your doctor will explain your treatment plan and possible side effects.
 They will also talk to you about things to think about when making treatment decisions.

 Your treatment plan may depend on the type of AML you have and your general health.